 Home /

-Through discussion, exploration, and creative activities, participants consider questions such as: How important is it to preserve their memory in a place that holds personal meaning?
+Through discussion, exploration, and creative activities, participants consider questions such as: How important is it to preserve memory in a place that holds personal meaning?
 Where might that place be?